salsabilmoumni/Cyber-Security-Labs/SOC Pipeline project — Splunk + n8n + TheHive + pfSense/README.md

 ### 1. pfSense Setup

 Deploy pfSense on Vultr and configure a private VPC.
-Reference guide used: *"PFsense setup on Vultr with private LAN — Jarrod's Tech"*.
+Reference guide: *"PFsense setup on Vultr with private LAN — Jarrod's Tech"*

-**Create interfaces:**
+**Interfaces:**

 | Interface | IP |
 |-----------|-----|